 How To Apply

 If you would like to apply for rapid response grant funding, please: 1.) review the guidelines, eligibility information, and funding priorities; 2.) read our Frequently Asked Questions about the grant program; and 3.) visit our Grant Portal to complete the application.
+Please create an account or login using your existing username and password.
 In the grant application, organizations will be asked to describe what it proposes to do with the funds and what challenges it is addressing, what it intends to accomplish if awarded funding, how the request or organization is advancing racial equity or justice, and how the request or organization is advancing systems change.

 Guidelines and Eligibility